I get excited when I hear someone wants to start a service business.

 Examples from a digital service business

-Before I was Copyblogger’s Editor-in-Chief, I had my own writing and editing business that operated completely online — no in-person meetings, no phone calls.
+Before I was Copyblogger’s Editor-in-Chief, I had my own editing and writing business that operated completely online — no in-person meetings, no phone calls.

 When you focus on your needs as a service provider first, you help ensure that you can take care of your clients’ needs.